Lightning-AI/pytorch-lightning/docs/source/accelerators/gpu_basic.rst

 GPU training (Basic)
 ====================
-**Audience:** Users looking to save money and run large models faster using single or multiple
+**Audience:** Users looking to save money and run large models faster using single or multiple GPUs

 ----